 Things to see and do

-Alichur is home to the Burgut conservancy, a community-driven effort to keep some animals alive in the Pamirs.
-It’s a good place to view wildlife.
+Alichur is home to the Burgut conservancy, a community-driven effort to resist poaching and hunting in the Pamirs.
+It’s working, and Burgut is a good place to view wildlife.
 Yak riding and Marco Polo sheep viewing tours are possible to arrange through Matluba Homestay.
 For more extensive tours, it is best to get in touch with a tour operator in advance.

 Marco Polo sheep and ibex should be easy to spot for all.
 Catching sight of the illustrious snow leopard is of course much more difficult, but not impossible in the Alichur range; most rangers at Burgut have had sightings.

-Bash-Gumbez holds a centuries-old mausoleum, while at Bahmal-Jylga and Ak-Balyk, you can find petroglyphs.
+Bash-Gumbez holds a centuries-old mausoleum, while at Ak Jylga you can find petroglyphs.

 A knee-high geyser sits halfway between Alichur and Bulunkul.
 It isn’t that impressive, but it is another invitation to get off the beaten track.